SatelliteVu/satellitevu-client-python/DESIGN.md

 ### Platform API classes

-Classes for each available API are maintained in [satellitevu.apis](./satellitevu/apis/), i.e. for the Archive API and Orders API.
+Classes for each available API are maintained in [satellitevu.apis](./satellitevu/apis/), i.e. for the Catalog API and Orders API.
 They use the [satellitevu.apis.base.AbstractApi](./satellitevu/apis/base.py) base class for building URLs, sending requests and raising exceptions.